Huntington–Pentagon Line

-The Alexandria–Pentagon Line, designated as Routes 10A, 10E & 10N, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Huntington station of the Yellow Line of the Washington Metro (10A), Hunting Point (10E), or Ronald Reagan Washington National Airport station of the Yellow and Blue lines of the Washington Metro and Pentagon station of the Yellow and Blue lines of the Washington Metro.
+The Huntington–Pentagon Line, designated as Route A11, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Huntington station of the Yellow Line of the Washington Metro and Pentagon station of the Yellow and Blue Lines of the Washington Metro.
 This line provides service within the neighborhoods in Fairfax County, Alexandria, and Arlington County.
 Alongside the neighborhoods, it also brings service through the marketplace, businesses, and offices within the counties.

 Route description and service

-The 10A, 10E, and 10N operate from Four Mile Run Division on various schedules.
-The 10A operates daily service, the 10E only operates during weekday peak hours, and the 10N only operates during late Friday and Saturday nights and early Sunday mornings.
-The 10A and 10E follow the same path, although in different terminals.
-The 10A operates from Huntington station through Pentagon station via Mount Vernon Avenue, Washington Street and Pentagon Row, while the 10E operates from Hunting Point, through Pentagon station via Army Navy Drive.
-The 10E operates on a one way route, mornings to Pentagon Station and afternoons to Hunting Point.
-The 10N is the shortest route of the line, running from Ronald Reagan Washington National Airport station to Pentagon station through Crystal City and Pentagon City.
+The A11 operate from Four Mile Run Division on various schedules.
+The A11 operates from Huntington station through Pentagon station via Mount Vernon Avenue, Washington Street and Pentagon Row.

 History

 The Alexandria–Pentagon Line was introduced in 1960, under the Mount Vernon Avenue Line, as the route was part of the Alexandria, Barcroft and Washington Transit Company.
 It is the only route that the line is co-operated with the Washington Virginia & Maryland Coach Company.
 It was later operated by WMATA in 1973, when it acquired all routes from the AB&W and the WV&M. Since 1973, the Alexandria–Pentagon Line consists of all 10 line.
 The 10 line provides reliable service within Fairfax County, the City of Alexandria, and Arlington County to connect from neighborhoods, to marketplaces, to landmarks, and to business.
 Although, the Alexandria–Pentagon Line has various names and routes prior to the current name throughout the years.